Lomas de Chapultepec, Mexico City

-The combination of all these factors lay behind our project at Montes Urales 125,the location of one of the first buildings in the area, a house originally built in the 1950s, a time when it was flanked by other residences.
-Meanwhile, as its context changed the house simply started to deteriorate.
+Flanked by other residences the house stood and functioned for decades and as its context changed, the house simply started to deteriorate.
 Today there are office buildings on its three opposite corners and each block in the area is buzzing with commercial and business activity.

 We saw the potential of this building and had the vision to convert it into our firm’s headquarters; we preserved the house, giving it added value and a cutting-edge look.

-At every stage of the process we took into account the proportions and original volume of the building, as well as the openings and entrances; we also kept the original details and moldings.
+At every stage of the process, we considered the proportions and original volume of the building, as well as the openings and entrances; we also kept the original details and moldings.
+We created a smooth connection between the previous residence and the added elements, to produce a contemporary work that makes the most of the pre-existing building.

 Jacobo Micha Mizrahi + Jaime Micha Balas